Rain and dew

-This gargoyle, depicting a mythic creature, half dragon, half fish, was seen on the Shueisian Daoist Temple, Xingang, Taiwan.
+This gargoyle on the wall of the Shueisian Daoist Temple, Xingang, Taiwan, depicts a mythic creature, half dragon, half fish.
 This temple, which was erected in 1780, is dedicated to Da Yu (‘Yu the Great’), who, during the Xia Dynasty (c.
 2700-1600 B.C.), managed to stop the great annual flooding of the Yellow River by building canals.
-Daoists later regarded him as a god.
+Daoists later regarded him as a deity.
 (Photo copyright © by Kaj Halberg)

-This sculpture in the Hindu temple Brihadisvara, Thanjavur, Tamil Nadu, South India, shows a fat-bellied being, blowing into a bag-pipe.
-It acts as support for a drainage pipe for rain water.
+This sculpture in the Hindu temple Brihadisvara, Thanjavur, Tamil Nadu, South India, is gargoyle-like, as it acts as support for a drainage pipe.
+It depicts a person, blowing into a bag-pipe.
 (Photo copyright © by Kaj Halberg)

-This lion on the wall of Winchester Cathedral, Hampshire, England, is still called a gargoyle, although it is not designed to lead away rainwater.
+This sculpture, depicting an emaciated lion, is found on the wall of Winchester Cathedral, Hampshire, England.
+It is still called a gargoyle, although it is not designed to lead away rainwater.
 (Photo copyright © by Kaj Halberg)

 The pretty nettle-leaved strobilanthes (Strobilanthes attenuata) is distributed from Afghanistan eastwards to central Nepal, at altitudes between 2,000 and 3,500 m.
-Formerly, this plant was called Pteracanthus urticifolius, the name urticifolius referring to the nettle-like leaves.
+Formerly, this plant was called Pteracanthus urticifolius, where urticifolius referring to the leaves, which resemble those of nettles (Urtica).

 The genus Strobilanthes is presented in depth on the page Plants: Himalayan flora.

-Flowers of nettle-leaved strobilanthes, covered in raindrops from a recent shower, Shyabru, Langtang National Park, central Nepal.
+The flowers of this nettle-leaved strobilanthes are covered in raindrops from a recent shower, Shyabru, Langtang National Park, central Nepal.
 (Photo copyright © by Kaj Halberg)

 The morning-glory, or bindweed, family (Convolvulaceae) contains c.
 55 genera, comprising more than 1,650 species.
-Read more about these plants on the page Plants: Morning-glories and bindweeds.
+This family is presented in depth on the page Plants: Morning-glories and bindweeds.

-The blue dawn-flower, or Indian morning-glory (Ipomoea indica), is extremely variable, its leaves being heart-shaped or tri-lobed, and the flower colour varying from purple to blue to pink.
-Despite its specific name, and also one of its common names, indicating that it is from India, the place of origin of this species is unknown.
-Today, its distribution is pan-tropical, and it is also found in some subtropical areas.
+The Indian morning-glory (Ipomoea indica), also known as blue dawn-flower, is extremely variable.
+The leaves are heart-shaped or tri-lobed, and the flower colour varies from purple to blue to pink.
+Despite the specific name, meaning ‘from India’, the place of origin of this species is unknown.
+Today, it is distributed worldwide in tropical and some subtropical areas.